ProfLoL6477/Linux-Debian_Based-/README.md

   Grub_Customizer_Install.sh - Installs GRUB Customizer, a tool for managing the GRUB bootloader.

   VSCode_Install.sh - Installs Visual Studio Code, a popular code editor.

-More Scripts Coming Soon
+More Scripts Coming Soon:

 This repository will be updated with more scripts to automate the installation of other useful tools and software.
 Keep checking back for updates!
-Author

   AUTHOR: Warad Teni
   MOBILE: (+91) 91463 50289
   EMAIL: waradteni@gmail.com

-Contributing
+Contributing:

 Feel free to contribute by adding more useful scripts or improving the existing ones.
 Here's how you can contribute: